-Submitting Company Objection - If a member has objected to the contents of the report and does not want to make it available to other Submitting Companies in its current form.
+Submitting Company Objection - If a submitting company has objected to the contents of the report and does not want to make it available to other Submitting Companies in its current form.

-Operator Objection - If an operator objects to the contents of the report and the member agrees that the report can be withdrawn.
+Operator Objection - If an operator objects to the contents of the report and the submitting company agrees that the report can be withdrawn.